Cymande: Rediscovery and reunions

 After a period of obscurity, Cymande's music was rediscovered in the 1980s and 1990s.
 Some of their songs were deconstructed and used as breakbeats by early hip-hop DJs Kool Herc and Grandmaster Flash.
 The British rare groove scene of the 1980s was openly influenced by Cymande.
-By the late 1980s they were being sampled regularly by rap artists, starting with De La Soul on their 3 Feet High and Rising album, plus EPMD, The KLF, MC Solaar, Heavy D, and many others.
+By the late 1980s they were being sampled regularly by rap artists, starting with De La Soul on the song "Change in Speak" from their 3 Feet High and Rising album, plus EPMD, The KLF, MC Solaar, Heavy D, and many others.
 An unauthorized sample of "Dove" by The Fugees resulted in a lucrative copyright infringement settlement for Scipio and Patterson.
 Additional recognition arrived in 1994 when Spike Lee used the Cymande song "Bra" in his film Crooklyn; Lee used the same song in his 2002 film 25th Hour.

 Thanks to ongoing recognition of their early 1970s original works by more modern fans, Cymande reformed with most of its original members for a one-off show in 2006.
 A fuller reunion commenced in 2012.
 Their original producer John Schroeder was brought back as well, and plans were announced for a new album.
 The group completed several one-off shows in the next few years, with all nine original members eventually contributing at various times, alongside some new sidemen.
 Cymande released A Simple Act of Faith in 2015 – the band's first new album in 41 years.
 In 2016 the group completed a short tour of the United States, where it had not played since 1973.

 Early member Trevor White died on 5 November 2020 and original member Pablo Gonsales died in Jamaica on 2 December 2020.
+Scipio and Patterson continue to reside in Anguilla.
+In 2022, a documentary film about their story was released, titled Getting It Back: The Story of Cymande, which was later released in February 2024 on a wider cinema release and shortly afterwards on Blu-ray.
+The album Renascence was released in January 2025, Reviewers complemented the album for returning to the band's classic sounds from their original 1970s incarnation.
+The group announced 2025 US and European shows to support the release, carrying on with their post-pandemic increase in short tours and festival appearances.